tanaylab/misha/cran-comments.md

 * Replaced `cat` calls with `message`.
 * Added `on.exit` calls right before any call to `setwd` or `options` as instructed.
 * Removed the `options(warn=-1)` calls.
+* Changed the example of a function that wrote files to the current working directory to a temporary directory.